shrijan00003/php-experiments/control-structure/readme.md

 ```

 - “foreach(…){…}” is the foreach php loop block code
-- “$array_data” is the array variable to be looped through
+- “\$array_data” is the array variable to be looped through
-- “$array_value “ is the temporary variable that holds the current array item values.
+- “\$array_value “ is the temporary variable that holds the current array item values.
 - “block of code…” is the piece of code that operates on the array values

 ![php-for-each](https://www.guru99.com/images/2013/04/for_loop_flowchart.png)